Redot-Engine/redot-docs/tutorials/plugins/running_code_in_the_editor.rst

 - Replace nodes that were copy-pasted with scene instances to make them easier to modify later.

-This is available in Godot by extending :ref:`class_EditorScript` in a script.
+This is available in redot by extending :ref:`class_EditorScript` in a script.
 This provides a way to run individual scripts in the editor without having to create an editor plugin.